Compounding: The Most Misunderstood Force

 The implications of compounding for one's own behavior are clear:

-- Start early: Every year of waiting costs disproportionately, because it eliminates the last — and most productive — period of compounding.
+- Start early: Every year of delay is disproportionately expensive, because it removes the final — and most productive — period of compounding.

 - Do not interrupt: Market downturns are the price of compounding, not its enemy.
-Those who sit through them benefit long-term from recoveries.
+Investors who hold through them benefit from the subsequent recoveries.

-- Minimize costs: Fees and taxes are the silent erosion of compounding.
-Passive, tax-efficient strategies protect the base.
+- Minimize costs: Fees and taxes erode compounding silently.
+Tax-efficient, low-turnover strategies protect the capital base.

-- Choose quality: Companies that consistently reinvest capital at high returns are the best vehicles for long-term compounding.
+- Choose quality: Companies that consistently reinvest capital at high rates of return are the best vehicles for long-term compounding.

 FAQ